grantjenks/voila-cowork/README.rst

 TODO
 ====

+- Add "author" field to messages
+- Add concept of "document" and "topic" to Comment model
+- Support deleting comments
+- Support editing comments
+- Render comment message as markdown
 - How to run migrations during setup?
-- How to render comments when converted to HTML?
+- How to render comments when notebook is converted to HTML?
-- Add concept of "document" and "topic" to Comment model
 - Strip the <head> from the comments embedded in voila page
 - How to handle authentication?
+  - Provide endpoint for passing a username to the backend
 - How to mention people?
-- How to create comments?
-Delete comments?
+  - Use "@gjenks" like Slack

 Example